Mario Mitaj

-Mario Mitaj (/sq/; born 6 August 2003) is a professional footballer who plays as a left-back for Saudi Pro League club Al-Ittihad.
-Born in Greece, he represents the Albania at international level.
+Mario Mitaj (/sq/; born 6 August 2003) is a professional footballer who plays as a left-back for Serie A club Genoa on loan from Saudi Pro League club Al-Ittihad.
+Born in Greece, he represents the Albania national team.
+Known for his versatility, he is also capable of playing in other defensive positions.

-A product of the AEK Athens academy, Mitaj made his senior debut in the Super League Greece at the age of 17 and went on to feature for both the first team and the reserve side, AEK Athens B, until 2022, establishing himself as one of the most promising young defenders to emerge from the club.
-He transferred to Lokomotiv Moscow in 2022, before joining Al-Ittihad in 2024 on loan.
-Known for his pace, defensive positioning and composure in possession, he helped Al-Ittihad win the Saudi Pro League and the King’s Cup, completing a domestic double in his debut season.
+A product of the AEK Athens academy, Mitaj made his professional debut in the Super League Greece at the age of 17, becoming one of the youngest foreign players to appear for the club.
+He went on to feature for both the first team and reserve side, AEK Athens B, before joining Lokomotiv Moscow in 2022.
+In 2024, he moved to Al-Ittihad on loan, with the transfer later being made permanent, and helped the club win a domestic double in the 2024–25 season, securing both the Saudi Pro League and the King's Cup.